Berry-House-YYC/calgarygroups/src/content/organizations/social-club/yalla-socials-calgary.md

-description: "Associated with the Yalla!
-Party Project, engaging the community through energetic social events and parties.
+description: "A social club for people who identify as Arabian.
 They create inclusive spaces for celebration and connection."
 ---

-Associated with the Yalla!
-Party Project, engaging the community through energetic social events and parties.
+A social club for people who identify as Arabian.
 They create inclusive spaces for celebration and connection.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>